 Everyone at the JFRC should follow these physical distancing guidelines:

-- Do not gather in groups.
+Do not gather in groups.

-- Stay out of crowded places and avoid gathering.
+Stay out of crowded places and avoid gathering.

 Even when physical distancing is possible, face masks/coverings must be worn by all individuals at the JFRC and in public settings (e.g., campus outdoor spaces, dining room, classrooms, common gathering areas, stairwells, meeting rooms, etc.).
 Appropriate use of face masks/coverings is important in minimizing risk to the wearer and those around them.